Paleo Gingerbread Blondies

 These paleo gingerbread blondies are packed full of holiday flavor.
 100% Paleo made with almond butter, honey, warm spices and black currant jam.

-Last May I made my way to Cape Cod and spent 4 lovely days with food bloggers taking pictures of food, talking about taking pictures of food, and eating food.
+Last May, I made my way to Cape Cod and spent 4 lovely days with food bloggers, taking pictures of food, talking about taking pictures of food, and eating food.
 It was a dream getaway for a bunch of food and photography-obsessed folks.
-My room for the weekend was a tiny little cottage that sat on the property.
-When I arrived my roommate wasn’t there yet but I anxiously awaited her arrival.
-I needed to find out who I was rooming with and figure out if I would like her…

-The good news, I LOVED my roommate and we spent HOURS talking at night.
-It was like we were in high school and we shared tons of funny stories and laughed loudly all night long all while I kept thinking to myself “lord I hope there is not a spider in this cottage…also I really like this girl!”
-Now I know you’re probably all thinking “OK, so who was your roommate?”
-Well the lovely Becky Winkler from the blog A Calculated Whisk!
-And I’m here to tell you all about her new cookbook – Paleo Planet.
+It was like we were in high school, and we shared tons of funny stories and laughed loudly all night long, all while I kept thinking to myself, “Lord, I hope there is not a spider in this cottage…also, I like this girl!”

-{Plus she said she would be the spider/bug killer of the cottage so that makes her a definite friend in my book!}
+Plus, she said she would be the spider/bug killer of the cottage, so that makes her a definite friend in my book!

 These paleo gingerbread blondies are packed full of holiday flavor.
 100% Paleo made with almond butter, honey, warm spices and black currant jam.

-Her book brings you 125 delicious Paleo recipe that are inspired by international cuisine.
-That means tons of flavor is packed into each and every single recipe.
-Now I’m sure you know I don’t live a full on Paleo lifestyle but that did not stop me from wanting to make everything in this book.
-The recipes are simple to follow and include easy to find ingredients that are probably already in your pantry.
+Her book brings 125 delicious Paleo recipes inspired by international cuisine.
+That means tons of flavor is packed into every single recipe.
+I’m sure you know I don’t live a full-on Paleo lifestyle, but that did not stop me from wanting to make everything in this book.

 How can you not love that?